Skip to content

 • Name: Cloud Database RDS

-• Add the ECS internal network IP automatically created by CCE to the MySQL whitelist.
+• Add the internal IP addresses of the ECS instances automatically created by CCE to the MySQL whitelist

 4.1 Install kubectl

-kubectl is a command-line client tool for Kubernetes, which can be used to deploy applications, check and manage cluster resources, etc. Our Launcher is based on this command-line tool for application deployment.
-For specific installation methods, refer to the official documentation:
+kubectl is a command-line client tool for Kubernetes, which allows you to deploy applications, inspect and manage cluster resources.
+Our Launcher is based on this command-line tool to deploy applications.
+For specific installation methods, please refer to the official documentation:

 Install and Configure kubectl

-You can also click on the cluster and find kubectl Click to View.
+Alternatively, click on the cluster and find kubectl View Details.

 4.2 Configure kube config

-Whether to use public or private kubeconfig depends on whether your operations machine has connectivity to the cluster's internal network.
-Determine the connection method based on the following use cases.
+Whether to use public access or private access kubeconfig depends on whether your operations machine can connect to the cluster via the internal network.
+Determine the access method based on the Use Cases below:

 5 Start Installation

-After completing the operations, refer to the manual Start Installation
+After completing the above operations, refer to the manual Start Installation

 Feedback